-The commemoration ceremony opened with a video reviewing the 55-year history of the KCG Group.Then, Mr. Wataru Hasegawa, Chairman of the Board of Directors of KCG Group, made a ceremonial speech.After reviewing the history of the KCG Group, Mr. Hasegawa said, "We are deeply grateful for the warm support we have received from so many people over the past 55 years.I am convinced that our current students, graduates, faculty and staff will inherit the pioneering spirit that is the DNA of KCG, the first computer education institution in Japan and the first IT professional graduate school in Japan, and that the foresight and challenging spirit of the more than 40,000 members of the KCG family will become the foundation of the next era.We will continue to strive for new challenges in order to respond to the support we have received, while taking advantage of our past achievements," he said.
+The commemorative ceremony opened with a video reviewing the 55-year history of the KCG Group.Wataru Hasegawa, Chairman of the KCG Group Supervisory Board, then delivered the ceremonial address.After tracing the history of the KCG Group, President Hasegawa said, "We are all deeply grateful for the warm support we have received from so many people over our 55-year history.I am convinced that the foundation for the next era will be laid by continuing the pioneering spirit that is the DNA of KCG, which created Japan's first computer education institution and Japan's first IT professional graduate school, and by allowing the visionary and challenging spirit that lives in the KCG family of over 40,000 students, graduates, and faculty members to shine through in their respective fields.We at TUAT are determined to meet the new challenges of the future while leveraging our past achievements and responding to the support we have received," he said.

-The congratulatory speeches were given by His Excellency Estifanos Aforki Haile, Ambassador Extraordinary and Plenipotentiary of the Republic of Eritrea, and His Excellency Joseph Gilo Effangon Obage, Ambassador Extraordinary and Plenipotentiary of the Republic of Gabon, to whom Tohoku University donated personal computers and provided IT education support as part of the overseas computer education support activities (IDCE), followed by Mr. Terumasa Yamashita, Vice Governor of Kyoto Prefecture, Mr. Hiroshi Matsumoto, President of RIKEN and former President of Kyoto University, Mr. Shojiro Nishio, President of Osaka University and Chairman of the Information Processing Society of Japan, and Mr. Akiyoshi Hiraoka, President and CEO CHO of Nihon Unisys, Ltd.At the end of the session, KCGI President Toshihide Ibaraki gave his acknowledgement.
+The congratulatory speeches were delivered by His Excellency Estifanos Aforki Haile, Ambassador Extraordinary and Plenipotentiary of the Republic of Eritrea, to whom TUAT has donated computers and provided IT education support through the Overseas Computer Education Support Activities (IDCE); His Excellency Joseph Giro Effangon Obaghe, Ambassador Extraordinary and Plenipotentiary of the Republic of Gabon; Mr. Akimasa Yamashita, Deputy Governor of Kyoto Prefecture; Mr. Hiroshi Matsumoto, President of RIKEN and former president of Kyoto University; Mr. Shojiro Nishio, president of Osaka University and president of IPSJ; and Mr. Akiyoshi Hiraoka, CEO and CHO, Nihon Unisys, Inc.KCGI President Toshihide Ibaraki gave the closing remarks.

-Mr. Daisaku Kadokawa, Mayor of Kyoto City, delivered a congratulatory speech.The banquet began with a toast by Mr. Masao Kitano, Executive Vice President of Kyoto University.The attendees enjoyed chatting with each other over food and drink.There were video messages from the president of the Rochester Institute of Technology and the president of the partner school in China, as well as a live performance by world music singer-songwriter, Cirque du Soleil main vocalist, and KCGI professor Nitza Melas.Mr.
-Toshihide Ibaraki, President of KCGI, gave the final address.
+The celebration began with an address by President Hasegawa, followed by congratulatory remarks by Mr. Daisaku Kadokawa, Mayor of Kyoto City.The banquet began with a toast by Mr. Masao Kitano, Vice President and Executive Vice President of Kyoto University.Attendees enjoyed a pleasant chat over food and drink.The event was enlivened by video messages from the president of Rochester Institute of Technology and the principal of the partner school in China, and a live performance by world music singer-songwriter, Cirque du Soleil main vocalist, and KCGI professor Nitzah Melas.Toshihide Ibaraki, President of KCGI, gave the closing remarks.

 Thank you very much for your attendance.

 ◇ ◇ ◇

-In 1963, a computer research group, the FORTRAN Research Group, was established near Kyoto University, and an "electronic programming workshop" was held.This was the first computer education in the private sector in Japan, and the first step in the activities of the KCG Group.In August 1969, the Kyoto Computer Institute, Japan's first full-time computer education institution, was established.In 2004, “The Kyoto College of Graduate Studies for Informatics”, Japan's first IT professional graduate school, was opened as a group school.
-In 2012, graduate satellites were opened in Sapporo and Tokyo.Furthermore, in 2013, "Kyoto College of Automotive Engineering", which has the longest history and tradition in Kyoto, joined the KCG Group.
+In 1963, the FORTRAN Study Group, a computer study group, was established near Kyoto University and held an "electronic programming workshop.This was the first private computer education in Japan and the first step for the KCG Group.Later, the scope of the courses was expanded, and in August 1969, "Kyoto Computer Gakuin," Japan's first full-time computer education institution, was established.In 2004, “The Kyoto College of Graduate Studies for Informatics”, Japan's first IT professional graduate school, was opened as a group school.
+In 2012, graduate satellites were opened in Sapporo and Tokyo.Furthermore, in 2013, "Kyoto College of Automotive Engineering", the oldest and most traditional college in Kyoto, joined the KCG group.